jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetOptions.md

 * `set XXX State(name, value)`
     Sets the state of the named widget.
 One of: `NORMAL`, `ACTIVE`, `DISABLED`

+* `set XXX Focus(name)`
+    Gives focus to the specified widget.
+This is the widget where the user will be able to start typing.

 ###Advanced Appearance
 ----
 The following are supported by most widgets: